Savokr/WebGL-Ray-marching/README.md

 # WebGL-Ray-marching
-Ray marching implementation in WebGL
+Ray marching implementation in WebGL.
 Check it at: https://savokr.github.io/WebGL-Ray-marching/ .